-Abstract.
-We propose a model for learning the articulated motion of human arm and hand grabbing.
+We propose a model for learning the articulated motion of human arm and hand grasping.
 The goal is to generate plausible trajectories of joints that mimic the human movement using deformation information.
 The trajectories are then mapped to a constraint space.
-These constraints can be the space of start and end configuration of the human body and task-specific constraints such as avoiding an obstacle, picking up and putting down objects.
-Such a model can be used to develop humanoid robots that move in a human-like way in reaction to diverse changes in their environment and as a priori model for motion tracking.
-The model proposed to accomplish this uses a combination of principal component analysis (PCA) and a special type of a topological map called the dynamic cell structure (DCS) network.
-Experiments on arm and hand movements show that this model is able to successfully generalize movement using a few training samples for free movement, obstacle avoidance and grabbing objects.
-We also introduce a method to map the learned human movement to a robot with different geometry using reinforcement learning and show some results.
+These constraints can be the space of start and end configuration of the human body and task-specific constraints such as avoiding an obstacle, picking up and putting down objects of different sizes.
+Such a model can be used to develop humanoid robots that move in a human-like way in reaction to diverse changes in their environment.
+The model proposed to accomplish this uses a combination of principal component analysis (PCA) and a special type of a topological map called the dynamic cell structure (DCS) network .
+Experiments on arm and hand movements show that this model is able to successfully generalize movement using a few training samples for free movement, obstacle avoidance and grasping objects.
+We also introduce a method to Imitate the learned human movement by robot with different geometry using reinforcement learning.
+Obstacle avoidance is chosen as a case study.
+The reinforcement learning uses a real valued Q-learning and a DCS network to learn the trajectory of the end effector by trial and error.
+The learned robot trajectories are used to speed up the learning process of subsequent movements.
+The reward function of the reinforcement learning measures constraint satisfaction and similarity to human trajectory.
+The reinforcement learning uses a dimensionality reduced representation of trajectories using a discrete cosine transform.
+This enables the random exploration of reinforcement learning to converge quickly to a solution.
+Experiments on real and simulated robot environment show that the method is efficient and is able to quickly generalize robot movements.